 This drug is not metabolised by any saturable enzymes.
 Its elimination is nothing fancy: it just ends up in the urine at a rate which is proportional to its concentration.
 In fact it is one of the few drugs which can Goncalves-Pereira et al (2010) were able to generate some nice classical looking curves in their study:

-Ethanol particularly will be interesting to the intensivist, owing to the extreme fondness for it among the intensive care community.
-Rangno et al (1981) were able to plot some excellent zero-order elimination curves for IV-infused ethanol (a) and oral doses (b) among eight healthy male volunteers whom they lured into the experiment with the promise of booze.
+Even though many (Wagner et al, 1976; Holford, 1987) have raised the objection that logically, there can be no such thing as "zero-order" elimination, it remains in the textbooks, and ethanol remains the default example.
+It is particularly interesting to the intensivist because of the extreme fondness for it among the intensive care community.
+Rangno et al (1981) were able to plot some excellent "zero-order" elimination curves for IV-infused ethanol (a) and oral doses (b) among eight healthy male volunteers whom they lured into the experiment with the promise of booze.
 The high-dose group got fairly sozzled with a dose of 1.25g/kg, which for a 70kg male would be 87.5g (almost 9 standard drinks, more than a full bottle of wine), reaching a blood alcohol concentration of 0.2% - four times over the Australian legal driving limit.

 Across all normal dose ranges, ethanol elimination appears to be quite linear, and independent of concentration.
 As seen from the graph above, the gradient of diminishing concentration over time from a high concentration is the same as that from a low concentration.
-This is because the dose consumed is typically quite high (i.e. it is a low potency drug).
+This is because the dose consumed is typically quite high (i.e. it is a low potency drug), and so, though this is not exactly an "infinite substrate availability" situation as mentioned above, there are so damn many of those molecules that functionally that's exactly what it resembles.
 The enzymes responsible for its clearance in the normal person are saturated with the first drink; the Km of alcohol dehydrogenase for ethanol is about 1mmol/L (Cederbaum, 2012).
 The Vmax for alcohol ends up being about 7-10g/hr.
 It would therefore take an average person approximately 28 hours to completely metabolise one whole bottle of vodka, which explains some of the adverse functional effects seen during the subsequent morning.

 Interestingly, the Km of alcohol dehydrogenase for other alcohols is much higher; the metabolism of methanol and ethylene glycol therefore proceed according to first-order kinetics.
 Of all the many isoforms of alcohol dehydrogenase, none show a preference for ethyl alcohol.
 It clearly has never been high on the list of metabolic priorities, as far as evolution is concerned.